 $ cd ~/baserow $ git clone firstname.lastname@example.org:bramw/baserow.git Cloning into 'baserow'... ... $ cd baserow

-Now that we have our copy and we moved inside the newly created
+Now that we have our copy of the repo and have changed directories to the newly

-can get started.
+baserow, we can bring up the containers.
 You just have to execute the

 $ docker network create baserow_default $ docker-compose up -d Building backend ...
 Starting baserow_db_1 ... done Starting baserow_mjml_1 ... done Starting backend ... done Starting web-frontend ... done

-Now that you have your development environment up and running you can start by applying all the database migrations and starting the backend’s development server.
+Now that you have your development environment up and running, you need to apply all the database migrations and start the backend’s development server.
 You need to execute the bash command of the backend container first.
 Because Baserow is not installed as a dependency you have to use the manage.py file in the source directory.

 $ docker exec -it backend bash $ python src/baserow/manage.py migrate Running migrations: ... $ python src/baserow/manage.py runserver 0.0.0.0:8000

-Now that the server is running you should should see a response containing a message “Authentication credentials were not provided.” if you visit http://localhost:8000/api/groups/ with your browser.
+After executing these commands, the server is running.
+If you visit http://localhost:8000/api/groups/ in your browser you should see the response “Authentication credentials were not provided.”
 If you want to see the API spec, you can visit http://localhost:8000/api/redoc/.

 Now that the backend server is up and running you can start the web-frontend development server.
 Open a new tab in your terminal and execute the bash command of the web-frontend container first.
-After that you can install all the dependencies as they need to live on your host’s file system.
+After that you need to install all the dependencies that the web-frontend app relies on.

 $ docker exec -it web-frontend bash $ yarn install $ yarn run dev